Mai-Te-Pora/Demex-Trading-Bot/README.md

 The strategies section is developed with the intent to add more strategies for users of the exchange.<br>

 ### Treway
 Treway is a trianglular bot designed to locate an imbalance between pairs traded on Carbon.
 Because Carbon lists different trading pairs (Ex: WBTC/USDC, ETH/USDC, WBTC/ETH), Treway can search three trading pairs for an imbalance.
 If located, it will perform the according trades.
 The bot is not set to run on download.

-New upload for a fresh verision is imminent with better instructions for implementation and depth analytics.
+Enhancements have been added to include depth analytics.
+Depth analytics allows the bot to consider the quantity of tokens and price.
+Here is a quick example:

+- Purchase Lot One for 25 @ 0.10 for a total of 2.50 USDC
+- Purchase Lot Two for 50 @ 0.11 for a total of 5.50 USDC
+- Purchase Lot Three for 100 at 0.12 for a total of 12.00 USDC

+There are three available analytics (SWTH, WBTC or ETH) functions.
+With each movement between the pairs, Treway is calculating the amount of tokens based up two initial inputs.
+-The first input is a total amount of the analytics token.
+From this input, Treway will calculate the appropriate amount of tokens for each of the secondary tokens.
+-The second input is a total amount of overage from the token imbalance check.
+-Notes to input:
+--Users should consider both inputs as the same token; which is appropriately named within the analytics function --Always remember to include the ones digit (0.01)

+Treway has been miminally tested.
+While it performs market orders in succession with correction, c1im4cu5 has not tested performance without possessing all quantities in advance of operation.
+Treway is designed to trade in succession to acquire more tokens at the end of the session.
+In theory, a user should only need the starting token for the given function.
+This has not been tested.
+Starting quantities for all tokens were always in possession prior to execution.

+Taker fees are considered!
+While it will take these fees into consideration, it will NOT attempt to make them up.
+The user is expected to understand this concept prior to execution.
+The user should make sure to input slightly higher quantities in "Input Two" of the function.

 ### Grid
 Grid is available to run upon immediate download (provided mnemonic has been altered).
 It will take four user inputs: